-Sometimes You Eat the Bear, Sometimes the Bear Eats You, and Sometimes Neither of Those Things Happen So You Just Continue Eating Canned Tilapia – Joseph Fellows, Sculpture BFA 2016
+Sometimes You Eat the Bear, Sometimes the Bear Eats You- Joseph Fellows, Sculpture BFA 2016

 Most mornings, I’ll stop into the visitors center to check the weather report.
-In the mean time I’ve gotten to know some of the Interpretive Rangers there as they’ve been outgoing and welcoming to me.
-Some mornings I’ll take my scanning equipment with me to my unofficially assigned cubicle, and begin scanning different objects.
-Other mornings I’ll find myself flipping through photographs with one of the Rangers, as they describe to me aspects of what might be happening in my photographs that I hadn’t been aware of.
+Its been a great excuse to get to know the Interpretive Rangers here who have been kind and welcoming to me.
+They’ve kindly given me a workspace in the interpretive offices to scan objects in their collection.
+Thumbing through photographs from my outings with the Rangers has been a great way to learn more about the wildlife here.
 For instance in this photograph (fig. 5) I was able to take an image of the Great Sand Dunes Tiger Beetle, but didn’t realize it was displaying a behavior known as stilting.
-The beetles developed this behavior along with their unusually long legs to try to cope with the heat of the sand, which some days exceeds 140 degrees on the surface.
-They use their long legs to hold their bodies up off the sand to keep slightly cooler.
+The beetles developed this behavior along with their unusually long legs to try to cope with the heat of the sand.
+They use their long legs to hold their bodies up off the sand to keep cooler as it may exceed 140 degrees at times.
 They will also dig holes to escape the surface conditions.
 Some insects on the dunes avoid the issue of the surface temperature altogether by burying themselves during the daytime, and saving all of their shenanigans for the nighttime.

 Another day, I came across a rock that looked like it had been napped off, while walking along the southwestern base of the dunefield, and out of curiosity, it took a picture of the stone and showed it to one of the interpretive rangers, and he told me it was a shard that had been flaked off an arrowhead or a spear head as that particular mineral is not found in the park and was often brought in by Native Americans for tool making.